radford-coding/snkrx-inspired-browser-game/README.md

 |yellow|periodically launches allies at the snake|
 |**boss**|extra size and health, and every 10 seconds triggers a color effect from above|

 Each arena consists of a few waves of chiplets spawning in random locations.
-Waves include mostly red chiplets; on higher difficulty levels, more chiplets are of the more dangerous colors.
+Waves include mostly red chiplets; on higher difficulty levels, more chiplets are of the more dangerous colors. -->

+#### Technologies used
+- HTML
+- CSS
+- JS

 #### [Project rubric](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/browser-based-game-project/project-requirements/)